kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | Fig. 1 Call execution summary |

-Fig. 2 below show overview istio mesh network, as call execution summary cluster metrics, mesh overview show also 33% of success rate (inclusive local call chain).
+Fig. 2 shows the Istio Mesh network overview.
+Like for the call execution summary, the success rate of cluster metrics is 33%, including local call chain.

-Latency on average stay over 951ms with a 7 operation per second per service.
+Average latency stays over 951ms, with 7 operations per second per service.

-Global Request Volume increased from 10 to 72.8 operation per second which indicate high traffic on mesh.
+Global Request Volume increased from 10 to 72.8 operations per second, which indicates high traffic on the Istio mesh.

 | ![Istio mesh mverview](../assets/istio-100per-broken-svc-overwiew.jpg) |
 | :--: |